A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Double Weyl transformation, double Wigner function, and the Krylov operator basis

 \subsection{Double Weyl transformation of product of superoperators}

-\paragraph{\textbf{Double Weyl transform of product of two superoperators.}} We now define the DWT of the product of two superoperators and write a version of the star product for the DWT.
+We now define the DWT of the product of two superoperators and write a version of the star product for the DWT.
 The DWT of the product of two superoperators is defined as the star product of the DWT of the individual superoperators:\footnote{To distinguish the star product between the DWT of superoperators, from the one in \eqref{star_def} between the Weyl transform of two operators, we have changed the symbol to $*$.}

 Analogous to eq. \eqref{star_to_pq}, the double phase space integral of $*$-product between two DWT is equal to the double phase space integral of the ordinary product of the DWT of the individual superoperators, which in turn is equal to the trace of the product of the superoperators, i.e.,